-When playing picking patterns, you can trigger slides between different chords or voicings by hard pressing the newly added keys: The next suitable note of a picking pattern will start with a slide if it is being played with a velocity greater than 110.
+$igoplus{igoplus}$ When playing arpeggio patterns, you can trigger slides between different chords or voicings by hard pressing the newly added keys: The next suitable note of an arpeggio pattern will start with a slide if it is being played with a velocity greater than 110.
 To use slides when playing melodies, hold down the B1 keyswitch while playing melody notes.

-3.4.1.
+3.5.
 The Voicing Generator and Auto Chords